Behind the scenes of the messy, beautiful, and complex world of nutrition science

 Because of its complexity, science—and nutrition science, in particular—is difficult to do.
 Some studies answer our questions better than other ones, so we’re bound to get “interesting” (messy) results sometimes.
 (I’m going to share two recent “beautiful” high-quality studies on metabolism and nutritional psychiatry).

-Don’t get me wrong: continuing to conduct scientific research is 100 percent the best way to understand and learn more.
+Don’t get me wrong, continuing to conduct scientific research is 100 percent the best way to understand and learn more about ourselves, other species of plants and animals, our world, and our galaxy.
 It’s most definitely the best method we’ve got and it improves every day.

 And let’s add another layer of “messy” to the pile.
-Because it’s messy and complex, many studies are miscommunicated in the media and on social media simply because it’s difficult translating messy complexity into something audiences will click, read, understand, remember, and action.
+Because it’s messy and complex, many studies are miscommunicated in the media and on social media simply because it’s difficult to translate messy complexity into something audiences will click, read, understand, remember, and action.

 Science is difficult to do

-In fact, most areas of science are challenging—and the science of nutrition is one of the more challenging ones.
+In fact, most areas of science are challenging—and the science of nutrition is one of the more challenging ones when it comes to biology (the study of living things).

 The simple fact is that designing and conducting high-quality studies, and properly analyzing and interpreting the results takes time, care, and expertise; and is still kinda “messy.”
 Here’s why: There are so many different ways to study one thing.
 For example: